The Curious Creations of Christine McConnell

-The Curious Creations of Christine McConnell is an American streaming television sitcom created by and starring Christine McConnell.
+The Curious Creations of Christine McConnell is an American television sitcom and DIY show created by and starring Christine McConnell.
 It premiered on Netflix on October 12, 2018.
-The show consists of six episodes and was produced by Netflix, Wilshire Studios and Henson Alternative, an arm of The Jim Henson Company.
-The series was not renewed for a second season.
+The series consists of six episodes and was produced by Wilshire Studios and Henson Alternative, an arm of The Jim Henson Company.
+In April 2019, the series was canceled after one season.

 Premise

 The show centers around Christine McConnell, an artist and baker who lives in a mansion full of monsters and ghosts.
 Accompanied by Rose, Rankle, and Edgar, McConnell loves to create morbid-looking desserts like gingerbread haunted houses, caramel spiders and bones made of pretzel sticks, peanut butter and white chocolate.

 A combination of a DIY show and scripted reality, the show deals with annoying neighbors, relatives, and what to wear on a first date with someone you just met at the cemetery.